NAACP sit-in at Alabama office of attorney general nominee

-MOBILE, Ala.
-(AP) — The NAACP is staging a sit-in at the Alabama office of U.S. Sen. Jeff Sessions to protest his nomination to be the nation’s next attorney general.
+MONTGOMERY, Ala.
+(AP) — Several NAACP members, led by their national president, staged a sit-in Tuesday at the Alabama office of U.S. Sen. Jeff Sessions to protest his nomination to be the nation’s next attorney general.

-NAACP President Cornell William Brooks said in a statement that Sessions “can’t be trusted to be the chief law enforcement officer for voting rights.”
+Nearly a dozen members of the civil rights organization sat in Sessions’ office in Mobile, Alabama — the city the Republican senator calls home.
+NAACP President Cornell William Brooks said they intended to remain there until they were able to speak with Sessions — or were removed.

-Brooks said on social media that several people have begun sitting in Sessions’ office in Mobile and intend to remain there until they speak with Sessions or are removed.
+The group raised concerns about multiple aspects of Sessions’ record including his prosecution of African-American activists for alleged voting fraud when he was a U.S. attorney.
+Brooks said Sessions “can’t be trusted to be the chief law enforcement officer for voting rights.”

-The group raised concerns about aspects of Sessions’ record including his prosecution of African-American activists for alleged voting fraud when he was a U.S. attorney.
+“We have an attorney general nominee who does not acknowledge the reality of voter suppression while mouthing faith in the myth of voter fraud,” Brooks said by phone during the sit-in.

 Most Read Stories